-Learning goals for First-Year Writing
+Learning Outcomes for Reintroduction to Writing

 As inquiry, or a way of knowing – we write in order to explore the world, each other, and ourselves; we write in order to guide our own critical thinking and to engage with the thoughts and work of others; we write in order to ask questions and pursue answers; we write responsibly by taking care to represent others and their work honestly and with integrity.
 We write as an intellectual practice.